About You Big Talker

 This is where I talk in 3rd person

 Professionally, Eleni has been a human resources manager, legal advocate for people with disabling conditions, technical writer, temp, community relations contractor, project manager, engagement manager during the first three years of a health care start-up, marketing director, and even a Kindergarten tutor.

 In roughly 2008 she decided that she wanted to “retire” from full-time traditional work by the age of 42.
 She’s worked at the Seattle Community College District, Duke, IPIHD, Columbia University, and even an armored car company in the early days, riding her Honda Shadow 500 to and from the University of Washington where she earned her Bachelor of Arts degree in English (with a writing emphasis).

 Fun-ly, Eleni grew up in a classical family (her mother still plays violin in the Philharmonia Northwest) but began drumming in 1992-ish and has played with her duo Beloved Binge since 2002.
 She has made two documentaries: Seeing Through the Fence (more below) and Backpack Drumset.
 She also creates and posts videos on Porch Life Productions, Beloved Binge, and You Big Talker.
 She released and toured with “#Comments: Mayogate” and is currently working on the second edition “#Comments: Control.”

 Actively, Eleni has advocated on behalf of animals bred and raised for 98% of our “meat” food initially through N.A.R.N. (while in Seattle) and for several years with the Adopt-a-College program of Vegan Outreach, where she has handed over 32,000 students information to help guide their meal choices and ultimately reduce suffering.
 She co-founded and co-led the Bull City Vegan Chef Challenge (2010, 2012, 2014, 2016) and Triangle Meatless Mondays (2011 – 2016).
-Currently, she volunteers with The Humane League.
+She has also volunteered with The Humane League and The Prison Society (an organization advocating for justice-involved individuals and an end to mass incarceration).